exordis/helm-chart-cicd-subsystem-application/docs/Resources/ingress.md

 ## Manifests Generation

-Service manifest is generated for each service.
+Ingress manifest is generated for each ingress.

-`spec` is generated:
+- [common annotations](../common metadata.md) are added to metadata
 - `spec` value is extended with rules generated from `services`
 -  Resulting `spec` is processed with expansion of `spec.rules[].host` based on lists provided with `hosts` e.g. if some rule has host `myhosts` and `hosts.myhosts` is defined, the rule would be repeated for each value in `hosts.myhosts` as `host`

 if `spec.tls` is not explicitly provided and `tls` is set to `true`, it is generated: